 (4) Wear a Helmet: You’re 40% more likely to die in a crash if you’re not wearing a helmet, and 3 times more likely to suffer a brain injury.
 The fact that you may live in a state that doesn’t require riders to wear helmets certainly says something about the intelligence of the people making the laws, but their recklessness does not have to be yours.
 Get yourself a full-faced helmet.
 Wear it.
 Replace it every 5 years.
 Live to ride longer.

 (8) Beware road hazards.
-Remember that even minor things that don’t bother the car driver-like stones, bumps, potholes, leaves, spilled liquid-can create life-threatening problems for the motorcyclist, because his/her bike has less contact with the pavement than a car.
-Be observant for these problems.
+Remember that even minor things that don’t bother the car driver-like stones, bumps, potholes, leaves, spilled liquid-can create life-threatening problems for the motorcyclist because his/her bike has less contact with the pavement than a car.
+Be observant of these problems.
 Respect their ability to cause you great harm, and slow down around them.

 (9) Make sure your bike is in good working order.
 Is your safety equipment ready to protect you?
 Lights, horns, signals?
 Check them, to be sure.
 And then there is perhaps the most important safety equipment: brakes and tires.
 Are the brakes working correctly?
 Are the tires properly inflated?
 Experts tell us that under-inflated bike tires cause problems handling and steering the bike, greatly reducing safety.
 Check tire pressure regularly.